BitBalloon/homepage/contents/_about/main.markdown

 ### Why a balloon?

-Deploying optimized sites and apps should be fun & simple instead of unnecesarily complicated.
+Deploying optimized sites and apps should be fun & simple instead of unnecessarily complicated.
 We chose a balloon because, like a static site, it has no moving parts and derives it's virtue from being light, lighter than the air around it!